caru/StenoTutor/README.md

 Changelog
 ---------

+*Version 0.0.5*
+* Word blacklisting is now disabled if the lesson is paused, because that caused issues on word stats

 *Version 0.0.4*
 * Fixed bug: did not correctly import some lesson files
 * Added lesson on long vowels provided by Daniel Langlois